-Knowing what is essential to my clients for their future new home lets me design these aspects into their home.
+Knowing what is essential to my clients for their future new home lets me design these aspects into their home from the get-go.

 Along the way, through each step of the architectural design process, it is exhilarating to see ideas take shape.